Gasoline Alley (1951 film)

 Gasoline Alley is a 1951 American comedy film directed by Edward Bernds and starring Scotty Beckett, Jimmy Lydon and Susan Morrow.
-It is based on the cartoon of the same name by Frank King.
+It is based on the comic strip of the same name by Frank King.
 It was followed the same year by a sequel, Corky of Gasoline Alley.

 Plot

-The popular Frank O. King comic strip characters go from newspaper page to screen in this 1951 feature film from legendary comedy director Edward Bernds (of Three Stooges and Bowery Boys fame).
-Scotty Beckett and Jimmy Lydon are Corky and Skeezix, half-brothers who find themselves in the restaurant business until complications and some family conflicts arise.
+Corky and Skeezix are half-brothers who find themselves in the restaurant business until complications and some family conflicts arise.